 WHERE department_id IS NULL;

-So there is one employee Emma Brown who doesn’t belong to any department.
+So there is one employee, Emma Brown, who doesn’t belong to any department.

 Conclusion

+Knowing the PostgreSQL WHERE clause is essential for database querying and optimization.
 In this PostgreSQL tutorial, we learned about the PostgreSQL WHERE condition, with different examples like using specific rows, adding multiple conditions, pattern matching, and null values in the WHERE condition.

 You may like to read: